kobegatti/c-linked-list/README.md

 # c-linked-list
 Linked List Data Structure and Functions in C

-make all - default target: build main and test
+make all - build main and test

 make build-main